QCrypt/website-2021/content/_index.md

 ## What is QCrypt 2020?

 QCrypto 2020 is the 10th edition of the yearly international scientific conference presenting last year's top results in quantum cryptography.
+See the list of preevious conferences <a style="color: red" href="/previous_confs">here</a>.

 {{% /home-info %}}

 <!-- SPEAKERS -->